 Friday August 31, 2018

-After being in business a few years, we've learned a few things.
+After being in business as a marketing agency for a few years, we've learned a few things.
 We still have a lot to learn, no doubt, but the blood, sweat, and tears taught us some good lessons.
 Here are 5 take-aways we hope startups and established businesses alike can benefit from:

 1. Decide on your ideal customer from the start.

 When we first started at Social Reach, it took us a little time to settle on our ideal customer.
 Of course, we knew we were looking for businesses who needed help with social media.
 But in the early days, we aimed too low too often - selling our services to businesses who weren't ready to commit to a fast-growing social media presence.
 About 6 months in, we realized we needed to go for businesses who already saw the value in social media marketing and were ready to seriously invest in it.

 Even if you're not a startup, it's important to know exactly who your ideal customer is, what they want, and how to reach them.
 You may have several different ideal customers depending on your product or service.
 A coffee shop may attract college students, businesspeople, and young families for different reasons.
 But deciding on who your audience is will help you specify your branding, customize your marketing, and hone your product or services.

 2. Create a complete, cohesive brand.

 Once you know who your ideal customer is, you should create a brand that speaks directly to them.
 From the beginning, Social Reach focused on branding to make it cohesive and consistent throughout the business.
 We chose our colors and our font, but more importantly, we chose the message we wanted to send through our graphics and style.